Staff Extranet >

 If you have any of these symptoms please self-isolate and call 119 or visit nhs.uk/coronavirus for a test.

-If your test is positive, you must not leave your home at all for 10 days (or 14 days if you share your home with others).
+If your test is positive, you must not leave your home at all and not have visitors for 10 days (or 14 days if you share your home with others).
 You will also be asked to provide details of your recent contact to NHS Test and Trace.
 You must self-isolate if you live with someone who has symptoms.

 Practice good hygiene

 Evidence shows that a significant proportion of post COVID-19 patients are likely to have significant on-going health problems, notably breathing difficulties, tiredness and cough, reduced muscle function, reduced ability to undertake physical activity and psychological symptoms such as PTSD and reduced mood status.

 Your Covid Recovery is a new NHS website designed to help people recover from the long-term effects of COVID-19 and support them to manage their recovery.
 It includes information from rehabilitation experts about how to manage on-going symptoms and health needs at home, and signposts to sources of support.

 It also includes information on returning to work, and a helpful section for family, friends and carers of people who are recovering.

 Protect your loved ones with the official NHS COVID-19 contact tracing app for England and Wales.

 It's the fastest way of knowing when you're at risk from coronavirus.
 The quicker you know, the quicker you can alert your loved ones, and your community.

 Anyone aged 16 or over who lives in England or Wales can use the NHS COVID-19 app.
 It has a number of features: